dancormier/malloriepotaznick.com/src/pages/home/index.md

       - body: >-
           # Anxiety

           <img src="/img/fernando-cferdo-627207-unsplash.jpg"
           alt="image-description" />

           Do you constantly feel worried, nervous, or unease over situations or events happening in your life?
 Are you always on edge?
 Anxiety affects over 40 million people everyday.
 Don't let it consume your life any longer.
-Therapy will provide you with the tools to be able to identify, challenge, and change the thoughts and behaviors that trigger your anxiety.
+Counseling will provide you with the tools to be able to identify, challenge, and change the thoughts and behaviors that trigger your anxiety.